moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 Pan5346_data.bed was tested in DNAnexus using Moka Picard v1.2.1.
 The app completed successfully without any errors.

 Pan5346_sambamba.bed was tested using sambamba_coverage_v2.0.3.
 The app completed successfully without any errors.
 KCNA1 gene level coverage 100%.

+## ExomeDepth BED adjustment to KCNA1 - 07/01/2026

+Manual changes to the KCNA1 entry to remove UTRs and padding in exomedepth BED file.

+## Testing

+Pan5346_exomedepth.bed was tested using ed_readcount_analysis_v1.5.0.
+The app completed successfully without any errors.